FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22 September 2014.md

 Circulated, Chief Executive’s report dated 17th September, 2014, seeking the

-Council’s approval to seek sanction from the Minister for the Environment,--- 9
+Council’s approval to seek sanction from the Minister for the Environment,
+---
+9

 Community and Local Government for a loan of €32m for re-financing of Limerick